-The original version is one of the most beloved Christmas classics ever, but it’s not currently streaming.
-Fortunately, this 1994 remake (written and produced by John Hughes) is a worthy replacement.
+The original version is already on this list but this 1994 remake (written and produced by John Hughes) was just worth mentioning.
 Especially as Richard Attenborough is one of the best Santa’s to hit the big screen.

 Six-year-old Susan’s belief in Santa Claus is already waning when she meets a department store Santa claiming to be the real deal.
 But if her 3 wishes come true, she’ll be a true believer again.